kamilbroniowski/momentum-api/README.md

   - `BookViewSet`: Handles all book-related operations
   - `ReaderCreateAPIView`: Handles reader creation

 All database-modifying operations are wrapped in transactions to ensure data integrity.
+The service layer handles all business logic and validation, keeping the views focused on HTTP concerns only.

+## Development Practices

+- **Code Formatting**: Black is used for consistent code formatting.
+- **Transaction Safety**: All database-modifying operations use Django's transaction management.
+- **Validation**: Input validation happens at multiple levels (serializers, services, models).
+- **Testing**: All components have dedicated tests to ensure reliability.